osadalakmal/stringbuilder/README.md

                              Fastest: -999001327 us (-174.900000 us / 0.000018 %)
                              Slowest: -999000907 us (+245.100000 us / +-0.000025 %)

+Also note that the variation of performance was much much slower with my implementation

 So dont use it ever, but it was fun to write.

+To use test run ./StringBuilder.tsk

+To use benchmarks run ./StringBuilder.tsk bench

+You need to checkout hayai and install google test if you want to build tests and benchmarks